hermangroup/docs/introduction/how-to-buy.rst

   http://www.ebitcoinics.com

   eBitcoinics is a cryptocurrency exchange and education platform for the African market.
-Dash is available for exchange against Nigerian Naira (NGN) and Ghanaian Cedi (GHS).
+Historia is available for exchange against Nigerian Naira (NGN) and Ghanaian Cedi (GHS).

 Kurecoinhub